-Cusco is the city where most travellers base their visits to Machu Picchu.
+Cusco is the city where most travelers base their visits to Machu Picchu.
 However, the Cusco region has much to offer besides the archaeological site.

 Outside of the city, the Cusco region has some breathtaking views as part of the Andean mountains range.
-This region offers many day hikes and multi-day trekking opportunities such as the Laguna Humantay and Ausangate Trek.
+This region offers many day trips, day hikes, and multi-day trekking opportunities such as the Laguna Humantay and Ausangate Trek.

 You can choose to stay in one of the towns in the valley or do a day trip (or several) from Cusco.
 The popular sites are the markets and fortress of Pisac, weaving workshops of Chinchero, and the Ollantaytambo Terraces.